“My Bottom is Falling Out” - Cherokee Women's Health

 Every woman has a different experience with PFD and you should always keep this in mind when discussing treatment plans with your doctor.
 The effects of PFD can range from mild to severe, but there are treatment options that may work for you.
 Sometimes treatment includes simple lifestyle changes, physical therapy, an intravaginal device called a pessary, or surgery, including the placement of transvaginal mesh.

 Take back your body!
 Make an appointment with one of our board-certified female pelvic medicine and reconstructive surgery specialists to start the conversation about PFD.
-Call us at 770.720.7733 or request an appointment online.
+Call us at 770.720.7733 or schedule an appointment online.